Low End Mac Reader Specials

 January 24, 1984: Birth of the Macintosh

 Until 1983, personal computers were text-based.
-Xerox was experimenting with a graphical user interface as PARC, the Palo Alto Research Center.
+Xerox was experimenting with a graphical user interface at PARC, the Palo Alto Research Center.
 The concepts behind the Mac were unveiled when Apple released the Lisa on January 19, 1983, a $10,000 computer with a mouse, 12" b&w graphical display (not green or amber on black), a 5 MB hard drive, a 5 MHz 68000 processor, and a stunning 1 MB of RAM.

-Remember, this was the era of the 640K memory limit on DOS computers.
+Remember, this was the era of the 640 KB memory limit on DOS computers.

 The first Macintosh was roughly half the width of the Lisa, ran a faster 8 MHz processor, and had square pixels.
-(Lisa pixels were 50% taller than wide.
-Square pixels made it easier for the computer to display graphics quickly.)
+(Lisa pixels were 50% taller than wide; square pixels made it easier for the computer to display graphics quickly.)
 It also cost just $2,500, a quarter as much as Lisa, and was quieter than today's fanless iMac.

 The compromises were barely enough memory (128K), a single internal 400K floppy drive, and a keyboard lacking function keys, arrow keys, and a numeric keypad.
 Expansion was limited to two high speed serial ports and a connector for an external floppy drive.

 The Macintosh created quite a stir.
-It looked funny, smiled at startup, and let you see what your MacWrite documents looked like before you printed them.
+It looked funny, smiled at startup, and let you see what your MacWrite,/a> documents looked like before you printed them.
 MacPaint let you directly manipulate each pixel of your artwork with the mouse.

 The revolution had begun.